Citation, DOI & article data

 - alcohol and smoking: for squamous cell carcinoma and adenocarcinoma

 - Barrett esophagus: for adenocarcinoma

 - caustic stricture/lye stricture

 - Plummer-Vinson syndrome

 - human papilloma virus (HPV)

-- tylosis (Howel–Evans syndrome): rare AD disease with hyperkeratosis of palm and sole with a high incidence of esophageal cancer
+- tylosis (Howel–Evans syndrome): rare autosomal dominant disease with hyperkeratosis of the palms and soles with a high incidence of esophageal squamous cell carcinoma

 Patients present with progressive dysphagia, weight loss, chronic worsening gastroesophageal reflux and hoarseness, cough, vocal cord paralysis, or other signs and symptoms of mediastinal invasion.